Malverne, New York: History

 The name was changed from Norwood to Malverne because a Village of Norwood already existed in upstate New York.
 The name Malverne originates from Malvern, England.
 Alfred Wagg, the main developers from the Amsterdam Development and Land Corporation, had visited Malvern and liked the name.

 Malverne's incorporation was finalized on April 13, 1921; however, it had been acting as a village since October 1920.
-The village has celebrated the 1921 anniversary at the 25-year, 50-year, and 75-year.

 Malverne was originally made up of many different communities (under one incorporated village).
 The communities were mostly made up of the original farmer of that area and those he sold his land to.
 While it is no longer viewed the same way, some of the neighborhood names can be found in the street names.

-The village's growth has been credited to two major events – the selling of farm land for development and the Long Island Rail Road.
+The village's growth has been credited to two major events – the selling of farmland for development and the Long Island Rail Road.
 The Amsterdam Development Corporation is responsible for the building of many of the homes in the village.
 Today, there are over 3000 homes in the village.

 Today, many of its residents commute to New York City via the two Long Island Rail Road stations in the village – Malverne and Westwood, both located on the West Hempstead Branch.
 After a three-year hiatus, weekend train service was restored to the branch in November 2014.